Skip to content

 How do we explore whether it's a fit?

-Talk to us about a pilot.
-Call 0468 009 660 or send an enquiry through the referral form, and we'll have an honest conversation about the participant's interests and whether a micro enterprise or Supported Work is the better door.
+Get in touch.
+Call 0499 330 836 or send an NDIS referral, and we'll have an honest conversation about the participant's interests and whether a micro enterprise or Supported Work is the better door.

 Their business, our backing